 The NOCSAE Standards Committee follows specific standards adoption and implementation procedures for creating, revising, editing, and withdrawing standards for athletic equipment.

-NOCSAE follows the ANSI requirements for Due Process to insure fairness, transparency, and consensus.
+As an ANSI Accredited Standards Developer, NOCSAE standards adoption procedures follow the ANSI essential requirements for due process to insure fairness, transparency, and consensus.

 View the full Standards Adoption and Implementation Procedures here.
 A summary follows.

 Once the Director of Research, the Technical Director, or any committee of technical experts assembled by the Board of Directors is satisfied that scientific evidence exists to merit the adoption of a new standard or the revision of an existing standard, a written report of such findings shall be sent to the Executive Director, who will in turn provide such findings to the Board and to the Standards Committee for further action.
 A redline version of the proposed new standard or requested revision will be posted on the NOCSAE website at least 30 days prior to the next scheduled meeting of the Standards Committee.
 Comments and objections to the proposed new standards and to requested revisions can be made through links on the website.

 Requested revisions to an existing standard will be submitted to the Standards Committee at least 30 days before the scheduled meeting of the committee.
 After considering all input received and discussions in an open meeting, the Standards Committee may approve the revised standard by a two thirds majority vote.
 If the Standards Committee approves such a revision, it will specify the effective date of such revision, which shall be no sooner than 12 months from the date of the approval vote.